 From the 100,000 tons imported soybean only from Hungarian soybean had mentionable quantities, namely 24,000 tons in 2012.
-Imports from Germany accounted for 8,000 tons and from Slovakia accounted for 5,000 in 2012, which is a rather low amount for recognizing IWT potential.140 countries) imports large volumes of soybean from the USA in order to satisfy domestic demand for soybean based products.
+Imports from Germany accounted for 8,000 tons and from Slovakia accounted for 5,000 in 2012, which is a rather low amount for recognizing IWT potential.
+141

+As already mentioned, Germany (and other western European countries) imports large volumes of soybean from the USA in order to satisfy domestic demand for soybean based products.
 Round 20 mil ha of soybean are cultivated in North and South America exclusively for European demand.